 Aled Jones Westminster Cathedral Choir 60 min, Baritone Benjamin Luxon, Boy Soprano Aled Jones, actor Emlyn Williams and the Westminster Cathedral Choir perform "Hark, the Herald Angels Sing," "Adeste Fidelis," and "Good King Wenceslas," in this celebration of the holiday season filmed at Westminster Cathedral.

 Aled JonesNicholas Sillitoe 60 min.
 Aired 21 June 1985.
 Directed by Angela Pope.
-A music documentary from the Omnibus series about a young Welsh choral singer (Aled Jones) on the verge of puberty.
+A music documentary from the Omnibus series about a young Welsh boy soprano (Aled Jones).
 The mystery of what will happen to the young treble's voice upon his journey from adolescence to adulthood is explored in this family-viewing special.
 Nicholas Sillitoe makes a brief singing appearance during an audition.
 This film may be had by emailing email@example.com

 Aled Jones Aled Jones and the BBC Welsh Chorus bring to life music both sacred and secular, set against a backdrop of locations in the Holy Land.
 Aled sings on tracks 2,4,6,8,10,12,15.
 Soundtrack is BBC REC 564.
 60 min.